GBouffard/pokemon-hangman/README.md

 - I then started creating the user interface through React and the code is gearing towards re-usability and possible extensions.
 - I finally integrated the whole logic and components with the state through Redux and React-redux.
 - I deployed using Github pages.
-- I then added extra features; functional tests and responsive design.
+- I then added extra features; functional tests, responsive design and sass compiling to css.